jodastephen/railmodel/CR2-Streatham-SWLondon.md

 * TWI-WAT changing to Northern (West End) at WAT in 39-42m at 4tph (+1m)
 * CR2 changing to Northern (West End) Southbound at TCR in 42-44m at 6tph (+4m)
 * CR2 changing to District at VIC in 43-45m at 6tph (+5m)
+* TWI-WAT changing to Victoria at VXH changing to District at VIC in 43-48m at 4tph (+6m)
 * TWI-WAT changing to BAL-VIC at CLJ changing to District at VIC in 46-50m at 4tph (+9m)

 From Kingston to Leicester Square (2m better)